rdiaz82/100DaysOfCode/README.md

 **Day 12** Today I have continued with the AWS cloud practitioner course from A cloud Guru.
 Today S3!

 **Day 13** Today I have seeing some videos about EC2 instances in the cloud practitioner course.

+**Day14** Today I have started a little research about OpenWhisk Runtime development in order to start to implement a Runtime for Rust.